TEXTS AT WORK

 Call for Papers

-Abstracts of 250 words are requested by August 1, 2025, on topics related to the conference theme: TEXTS AT WORK.
+Abstracts of 250 words are requested by the extended deadline of August 15, 2025, on topics related to the conference theme: TEXTS AT WORK.
 Abstracts may be submitted via email to Dr. Travis Matteson, SUNY Alfred State, at [email protected].
 Please include your name, title, and institutional affiliation with your abstract.
 Conference presentations will be limited to 15 minutes.

 In a time when the idea of “work” continues to be redefined by automation, Artificial Intelligence, the Great Resignation, the Great Gloom, and the gig economy, we invite papers that explore a variety of topics including: